| Home |

 A major difficulty in preparing a section of this nature however, is accessing readily available resource material.
 While known documented records have been researched, most (but not all) of these made scant if any reference to the aircraft, pilot and engineers National Mapping used.
 Of necessity therefore the personal recollections of some former Nat Mappers and a few of the many pilots who flew for Nat Map over the years became a major source of information.
 While these contributions were invaluable and greatly appreciated by their very nature they are not infallible nor are they comprehensive.
 This is especially so when seeking to recall what were just every day events in the working lives of Nat Mappers and supporting aircrews some forty or fifty years ago.

-If any reader is aware of any errors of fact or any significant omissions in this section or can provide additional information they are most welcome to contact us.
+If any reader is aware of any errors of fact or any significant omissions in this section or can provide additional information they are most welcome to let us know.
 Any additional information would be greatly appreciated especially from former Nat Mappers or from the pilots and engineers who provided aviation support to Nat Map.

 Continue to the record of Aircraft Support for National Mapping Field Operations 1950s-1990s .